This is the Ideal Way to Clean Glasses and Plates Correctly

 Dampen the cloth as many times as needed to wipe it clean.
 Vinegar has a strong smell.
 So, when you’ve cleaned the glass enough, rinse or wash it with soap to remove the smell of vinegar.

-If there are more than one glasses to clean, soak them in a mixture of equal parts vinegar and warm water for 20 minutes.
+If there are multiple glasses to clean, soak them in a mixture of equal parts vinegar and warm water for 20 minutes.
 After, remove the glasses, rinse with cold water and let them air dry.
 Once done, it’s best to avoid using too much soap.

 Preventing Etching on Your Glass and Ceramics